MADISON COUNTY 4-H

 50 CLASSROOMS IN MADISON COUNTY

-The eleventh annual New York Agricultural Literacy Week will be taking place March 20-24, 2017 in schools across New York State.
-The program is coordinated by New York Agriculture in the Classroom (http://www.agclassroom.org/ny/) and county coordinators to give students the opportunity to learn about where their food and fiber comes from and the people who are involved in producing essential products in their lives.
+The 12th annual New York Agricultural Literacy Week will be taking place March 19-23, 2018 in schools across New York State.
+The program is coordinated by New York Agriculture in the Classroom (http://www.agclassroom.org/ny/) and county coordinators to give students the opportunity to learn about where their food and fiber comes from and about the people who are involved in producing essential products in their lives.
 The statewide program is possible because of the over 1,200 community members around the state who volunteer their time to visit classrooms to bring this high quality learning experience to students.

 Last year, 2,000 books were read to over 52,000 students across New York State, and each year the program continues to grow.
 This year, Cornell Cooperative Extension of Madison County and the Madison County Agricultural Education programs of DeRuyter, Cazenovia, Hamilton, Madison, and Stockbridge are excited to be reaching approximately 50 classrooms in the county alone.
 Apart from these school districts, books will be read at Edward R. Andrews Elementary School in Morrisville, South Side Elementary School in Canastota, and the Morrisville State College Children’s Center.
 The books and activities will be read by school FFA Members and Advisors, Morrisville State College Agricultural Business Students, and Madison County 4-H Educators.

 We hope to continue to grow this great program here in Madison County to help teach more youth about agriculture and how it impacts their everyday lives.
 The book and activity are targeted towards second grade classrooms but are appropriate for Pre-K-5th Grade.
-If you are interested in participating in the March 2018 program, please contact the Madison County Agricultural Literacy Week Coordinator and 4-H Educator, Chelsea Jones, at 315-684-3001 ext.
-111 or by e-mail, firstname.lastname@example.org.
-For inquiries outside of Madison County, please contact New York Agriculture in the Classroom Coordinator, Katie Carpenter, at 518-480-1978 or at email@example.com.
+If you are interested in participating in the March 2018 program, please contact 4-H educator Jessica Spaulding at (315) 684-3001 ext.
+110 or at email@example.com .
+For inquiries outside of Madison County, please contact New York Agriculture in the Classroom Coordinator, Katie Carpenter, at 518-480-1978 or at firstname.lastname@example.org.